ritu-rajani/hld/src/read/1_system_design.md

 # What’s system design?

 >- Low level design covers the structure of code in a given component.
 >- However, a large scale system will have multiple components / services.
 High level design is about the optimal design of which components to have for a fast and efficient system.
-More on this later.
 >- It is the process of designing the architecture, components , modules , interfaces ad data to meet the requirement and build and efficient system
 >- ensuring factors like scalability , reliability , performance and security